 In Norway, in case the consideration of a supply is less than NOK 50,000 the taxpayer companies are entitled to issue simplified invoices.
 The invoices shall be kept for a period of 5 years.
 In such cases the invoice shall include the following information only:

-Our VAT technology platform, Comply helps business manage complex, country specific tax requirements including Norwegian Merverdiavgift (MVA) obligations.
+Our VAT technology platform, Comply helps companies manage their complex, country-specific tax requirements including Norwegian Merverdiavgift (MVA) obligations.

 Using AI and machine learning, our technology puts your VAT data through over 300 automated VAT rules, checking for errors, and preparing VAT returns for approval and submission.
 Comply provides a full audit trail for the Norwegian Tax Authorities.